Deployment Version Control For Microservice Management

 Deployment Version Control tracks both the Application Package and its Components

-An application package “delta” would therefore track which components have changed between the version of the application being deployed and the versions of the components on the target environment.
+An application package “delta” would therefore track which microservices or components have changed between the version of the application being deployed and the versions of the components on the target environment.
 This allows the deployment tool to only deploy the components that have changed.
 So what do we need to track to make this work?

 - Like infrastructure as code, we need to declare and track which component version is present on any particular endpoint within a target environment.
 That way, if the application we’re about to deploy has version 5 of a component (a DLL or a WAR file, say) and version 5 is already present in the target environment then we don’t deploy that particular component.